 It is important to remember:

-For more information on an aerosol product or if you are involved in a safety incident, call the marketer’s customer call line, usually provided on the label.
-In case of an emergency, always dial 000.
+For more information on an aerosol product, call the marketer’s customer care line, usually provided on the label.
+In case of accidental ingestion or exposure, call the Poisons Hotline on 13 11 26 (24 hours).
+In case of a life-threatening emergency, always dial 000.

 These products are a popular method of treating any large scale or persistent infestation but can be dangerous if you do not carefully follow the safety advice on the product packaging and can.